-Executive remuneration is overseen by the Human Resources Committee.
+Executive remuneration is overseen by the People & Culture Committee.
 The Committee has undertaken a significant amount of work over the last few years to refresh the Company's executive remuneration structures.
-This included a Employee Incentive Scheme that went to shareholders for approval at the 2023 AGM.
-Details regarding the activities of the Human Resources Committee during the reporting period, along with a summary of its responsibilities, and its remuneration policies and practices are set out in the 2023 Annual Report.
+Details regarding the activities of the People & Culture Committee during the reporting period, along with a summary of its responsibilities, and its remuneration policies and practices are set out in the 2025 Annual Report.

-In setting remuneration for the CEO, the Human Resources Committee accesses external professional advice and obtains independent market data for similar roles in peer or comparable organisations.
+In setting remuneration for the CEO, the People & Culture Committee accesses external professional advice and obtains independent market data for similar roles in peer or comparable organisations.
 The Committee also takes account of the Company's circumstances and the requirement to attract, retain and motivate high calibre management.
 To encourage executives to pursue strategies aimed at delivering both short and long-term growth and the success of the business, executive remuneration is structured to include a fixed component and a variable or performance-based component.
-A detailed description of the Company's remuneration structures is set out in the 2024 Annual Report.
+A detailed description of the Company's remuneration structures is set out in the 2025 Annual Report.